kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/minimalist_linux_distro.rst

    Currently there's no support from Leopard's bootloader for writing firmware to boot flash.
 Below is the temporary solution.
 Run following script using xsdb tool, part of Vivado Lab.

-   Save following content to file on EGSE host as ~/load.tcl:
+   Save following content to file on EGSE Host as ~/load.tcl:

    .. vale off